 Cavachon vs Cavapoo: Training & Environment

 In terms of the Cavachon vs Cavapoo training requirements, you’ll be glad to learn that both of these pups are intelligent and respond well to positive reinforcement training.
 As we mentioned earlier, the best course of action would be to start training and socializing your new puppy as early as possible.
 This will help establish good behaviors and manners from an early age, making the adolescence period and adulthood that much easier for both of you.
 For any and all dogs, early socialization, potty training, crate training, and basic manners are an absolute must!
+If you’re not quite sure where to start with all of it, then we recommend you check out the Online Puppy School by Baxter & Bella.

 You should also implement various forms of enrichment methods and play into your pup’s daily routine to prevent boredom and destructive behaviors.
 Equally important is daily exercise, as it helps tire these pups out and help them express their energy in a healthy, constructive way.
 It’s also healthy for them!